JoshK2/react-spinners-css/README.md

 ## 🙌 Contributing
 - Pull requests and ⭐ stars are always welcome.
 - For bugs and feature requests, please create an issue.
+- If you want to add your own spinner, please follow the [contributing guidelines](CONTRIBUTING.md).

 ## 📄 License
 [MIT](https://github.com/JoshK2/react-spinners-css/blob/master/LICENSE)